 The house went into contract in two weeks, and after a month of waiting, I found out the selling price was only $1.48 million!
 Holy crap!
 It went for $220,000 under what I thought it would sell for.
 Now I was even more dejected.

 I called the selling agent to ask how the competitive bidding situation was.
 She told me that they received three offers, four less than anticipated.
 What happened was that everybody else thought the house would go crazy over asking so they didn’t bother to submit.

 The situation is analogous to never asking out an attractive somebody or a very important person for help.
 Since everybody thinks they’ll get rejected, nobody ever tries.

-This situation really got me thinking about the “Spray and Pray” investing methodology where you just invest in a whole bunch of startups, hoping that one will hit and make you stinking rich.
-This strategy worked for angel investors like Ron Conway, who is now worth over $2 billion dollars.
+This situation really got me thinking about the cheapest way to invest in real estate through spraying and praying.
+Spraying and praying is what angel investors do, hoping that one will hit and make you stinking rich.
+This strategy worked for angel investors like Ron Conway, who is now worth over $3 billion dollars.